-The agreed outline scheduled five outcomes:
+The agreed outline for phase one scheduled five outcomes:

 - The establishment of 3 disciplinary working groups of 5 universities each with high prestige and profile in their respective academic fields.
 They should in practice serve as guiding examples for all other institutions in China.
 Each group to be coordinated by a leading university.

 - A survey among four stakeholder groups on the relevance of defined general academic and discipline specific competences: employers, graduates, students and academic staff.
 The outcomes of this consultation is to be published in a research paper,

 - A conceptual framework / meta-framework for each of the subject areas involved, based on the consultation process of stakeholders and intensive reflections among experts in the field.
 The frameworks follow a fixed template.

 - A paper identifying communalities and differences between European and Chinese HE systems to be based on the conceptual frameworks / meta-profiles prepared.
 The focus of this paper is on criteria of quality assurance and practical tools and mechanisms for recognition following the Tuning approach of competence development and the achievement of Learning Outcomes.

 - Establishing connections between Chinese and European disciplinary networks as well as higher education institutions – to be met by linking the outcomes of the Tuning EU-China Study with the (work established by) Tuning networks related to Business Studies, Educational Sciences and Engineering.

 The agreed outline for phase two scheduled three outcomes: